5 Southwest Credit Card Offers That Could Help You Fly for Free

 For most of us, the second option is more feasible.

-You can’t hold more than one Southwest personal card, so you’d need to apply for one of the regular Southwest cards, plus the business card.
+You can’t hold more than one Southwest consumer card, so you’d need to apply for one of the regular Southwest cards, plus a business card.
 (Think you don’t qualify for a business card?
 Think again.)

 Tada!
-110,000 points.
+More than 125,000 points in just a few months.
 Not only can you redeem them for Southwest flights, you’ll also be able to take a companion with you on every one.

 How to Qualify for Southwest Credit Card Offers